aueb-wim/ehr-mapping-design-template/README.md

 **Caution!** If `demo_postgres` container is already exist the script will drop the 3 databases and will create new ones.

-2. Place the hospital csv files into the *source* folder and then launch MIPMap.
-Store the mapping xml file to the design root directory.
+3. Place the hospital csv files into the `source` folder.
+It is a good practice, for privacy reasons, not using the original csv hospital files containing all the data, but work with copy of those files having the same filenames and containing a limited number of rows (i.e. 15-40).

 ## Preprocess step configuration files

 Create preprocessing configuration files in the `preprocess_step` folder by using the preprosess_tool GUI located in the `preprocess_tool` folder.

 Launch the tool by giving in terminal:
 ```shell
 cd preprocess_tool
 python3 prepro_gui.py